rowr111/cubegarden/README.md

 ### Raspberry Pi
 The development starting point is a Raspberry Pi 3B+.
 Please use the raspberry pi disk image from https://bunniefoo.com/bunnie/cubegarden-base.img.gz.

-In this image things are already set up for you, so it's easy to start developing:
+In this image things are already set up for you so it's easy to start developing.

+Included items:
 * The code is already located at ~/code/cubegarden
-  * if you are not using the image/getting the code from scratch for some reason, be sure to recurse submodules when cloning the repo: git clone --recurse-submodules https://github.com/rowr111/cubegarden.git
+  * if you are not using the image/getting the code from scratch for some reason, be sure to recurse submodules when cloning the repo: `git clone --recurse-submodules https://github.com/rowr111/cubegarden.git`
 * openocd (how we connect to the cube's electronics) is already installed

 Regardless of if you are using the existing image or not: